AndBM/andbm.github.io/_pages/about.md

   - /about.html
 ---

-I am a theoretical physicist specialized in low-dimensional quantum mechanics currently researching quantum algorithms and applications of quantum technology in the context of a postdoctoral position at Aarhus University as well as a position as quantum engineer with [Kvantify][kvantify]{:target="_blank"} in Copenhagen.
+I am a theoretical physicist specialized in low-dimensional quantum mechanics currently researching quantum algorithms and applications of quantum technology in the context of a industrial postdoc position at the IT University of Copenhagen as well as a position as quantum engineer with [Kvantify][kvantify]{:target="_blank"} in Copenhagen.

 I have a PhD in physics from the universities of St Andrews and Luxembourg, where I developed an analytical theory of the hybridization between a superconductor and a quantum Hall edge state which emphasized the critical role of the Meissner effect in the successful experimental observation of the phenomenon.
 Such systems are predicted to host anyonic quasiparticles, with a potential application in topological quantum computing.
 This work was done under supervision of [Thomas Schmidt][thomas]{:target="_blank"} and [Bernd Braunecker][bernd]{:target="_blank"}.